 North Rim vs South Rim: Campgrounds

-The only campground on national park land at the North Rim is the aptly-named North Rim Campground.
+The only camping in Arizona on national park land at the North Rim is the aptly-named North Rim Campground.
 This spot holds 78 RV/tent sites and 12 tent-only sites, and doesn’t look like what most people would assume a Grand Canyon campground to look like: towering ponderosa pines, lots of shade and the not-so-occasional elk wandering through.
 There are coin operated showers and laundry at the entrance of the park.
 There is a dump station, but no hook-ups for RVs.
 Reservations are strongly recommended.
 Trails leave from the campground to the visitor center and beautiful North Rim views along the Transept Trail.

 Those in possession of a backcountry permit can access Cottonwood Campground from the North Kaibab Trail.
 Camping here is limited to two nights during the summer season, and four nights during the off-season.
 Pit toilets are available year-round and potable water during from May 15- October 15.